isabella232/asset-compute.en/help/develop-custom-worker.md

 See [example custom workers](#try-the-sample-worker-provided-by-adobe-try-sample) for examples and ideas for custom workers.

-### Adding Credentials
+### Add credentials {#add-credentials}

-Since you logged in during app creation, most of the Firefly credentials are already collected in your `.env` file.
-Using the developer tool requires configuring additional credentials.
+As you log in when creating the application, most of the Firefly credentials get collected in your `.env` file.
+However, using the developer tool requires additional credentials.

-_If you did not log in, refer to our troubleshooting guide to [set up credentials manually](./best-practices.md#best-practices)._
+If you did not log in, refer to our troubleshooting guide to [set up credentials manually](troubleshooting.md#best-practices).

 #### Developer Tool Storage Credentials {#developer-tool-credentials}